just-the-docs/just-the-docs/developers/PYTHON.md

     exception ZeroDivisionError:
        print("One of these lines failed")

-    # better - isolate which lines you expect to fail
+    # better - isolate which line you expect to fail
     a = 1
     b = a-a
     try:
        a/b
     except ZeroDivisionError:
        print("Now we know which line failed")

+    # bad - error does not report to the right places. team cannot easily fix.
+Params not sent.
+    try:
+       1/(a-b)
+    except ZeroDivisionError:
+       print("Divided by zero.")

+    # better - code considers how error result is processed by humans, params sent.
+    try:
+       1/(a-b)
+    except ZeroDivisionError:
+       logging.error("Division by zero with params a={} b={b}, notifying the user of bad input.".format(a, b)) # Message for devs to observe if needed. raise HttpResponseBadRequest("Your parameters {}-{}=0, which is not allowed because it results in division by zero.
+Sorry!") # Notify the user what they did wrong.

 ### Line Length